FlippingFlips/pingod-addons-netpinproc/README.md

 Addons for extending the `pingod-addons` and adding `NetPinProc Libraries` for using P-ROC with PinGod.

 ## Quick Start - Demo Test
-- Run the windows game demo in releases with the switch window and a fake PROC
+- Run the windows game demo in releases with the switch window with a fake PROC (simulated)
 - Keys: 5 = coin, 1 = start.
 Fill ball trough before starting
+- Keys: 0 = enter (vol or service mode, depending on coin door)
+- Keys: 7 = exit.
+8 = down, 9 = up
+- Keys: ESC to exit window

 ## About
 This project uses the [NetPinProc.Game.Sqlite](NetPinProc.Game.Sqlite) package which includes `NetPinProc.Game` and `NetPinProc`.